meggart/SphericalSpatialTrees.jl/README.md

 Required chunks from the other array are identified using quad tree search lazily on request.
 Chunk intersection is tested based on the spherical caps of their chunk boundaries.
-The regridding itself is done using nearest neighbor search.
+The regridding itself is currently done using nearest neighbor search, though other methods (area-conserving, etc.) could also be used.

 ## Get Started